 It will depend on your itinerary, budget and a couple of other factors.
 Here is our breakdown.

-These are places such as Puerto Viejo, Tortuguero, Sarapiqui, Jaco, Manuel Antonio, Grecia, San Ramon, Cartago, Turrialba, Uvita, Dominical, San Vito, San Gerardo de Dota, Santa Teresa, Puntarenas, Tambor, Paquera, Montezuma, San Isidro de Perez Zeledon, Drake Bay and Osa Peninsula.
+These are places such as Puerto Viejo, Tortuguero, Sarapiqui, Jaco, Manuel Antonio, Grecia, San Ramon, Cartago, Turrialba, Uvita, Dominical, San Vito, La Paz, Bajos del Toro, San Gerardo de Dota, Santa Teresa, Puntarenas, San Isidro de Perez Zeledon, Drake Bay and Osa Peninsula.

-What to know about flying into San Jose Airport
+What to know about flying into San Jose International Airport (SJO)

 - San Jose Airport is generally cheaper than Liberia Airport.
-Nowadays, prices can be comparable but make sure to check both airports when looking for flights to Costa Rica.
+Make sure to check both airports when looking for flights to Costa Rica.

 - Due to all the mountains, flying into San Jose generally has intense turbulence!

 - There are a ton of airport hotels by San Jose International Airport with free airport shuttle.

 - The traffic in San Jose is very bad and driving is not as easy as Liberia Airport.
 If you’re planning to rent a car, drive carefully and be prepared for traffic if landing at rush hour.